vatsalroot/simple-resolve/README.md

 - A simple script to clean list of dns servers.
 - This script uses dig to check which dns server responds back to the query google.com (dig @8.8.8.8 google.com)
+- Note : This script won't check for poisoned dns servers.

 ## Working